LukeTheHecker/rag_bmf/README.md

 * Use a vector database like postgres pgvector for storing the embeddings for a more scalable solution

 ### Generation
 Due to its easily accessible API, I used the `GPT-4o` model from the OpenAI library.
 This might not be an option for clients with data privacy obligations.
-In this case, open source models from Meta (llama family) or from Mistral AI.
+In this case, open source models from Meta (Llama family) or from Mistral AI are recommended.
 These models can be accessed through self-hosting (high data privacy, high cost) or using third parties (lower cost, data privacy needs to be assessed.).

 ### Testing
 Writing tests for various components is crucial to ensure a robust system.